amebrahimi/Journal/Journal.md

 6. Paste your key into the "key" field.</br>
 7. Click **Add SSH key**.</br>
 8. if prompted, confirm your GitHub password.

+### Permalinks fix
+We were migrating a wordpress site and when we set up every thing, the permalinks on postname was not working when we clicked on a link we got error 404 and after searching among variety of things that it did not fixed the promlem finally adnan hit the solution; the solution was in the file httpd.conf the property `AllowOverride` must been `all` not `none`. because word press writes some properties in `.htaccess` and if we want `.htaccess` to work, `AllowOverride` must be `all`. now the problem solved

 ******